 This technique is similar to the high-low technique in that it involves some skilled highlighting and low-lighting.
 This time, though, it’s all about softening the look of gray hair to achieve a super blended result.
 As such, this technique is best for anyone who craves a blended, natural-looking result, regardless of whether you were previously naturally blonde or brunette.

 As Dorram explains, “If you’re looking to soften the look of your gray hair, but don’t want to commit to all-over color, you can keep it low maintenance by ‘camouflaging’ the gray.
-At Sharon Dorram Color at Sally Hershberger, we do this by highlighting the ‘pepper’ in your salt-and-pepper locks and/or painting out the ‘salt’ with a lowlight.”
+At Sharon Dorram Color at Sally Hershberger, we do this by highlighting the ‘pepper’ in your salt-and-pepper hair and/or painting out the ‘salt’ with a lowlight.”

 The technique is basically a form of color correcting — by toning down the sharp silvery strands and brightening up the darker “peppery” ones, you get a more uniform color.
 “A skilled colorist will play with highlighting and low-lighting techniques to achieve your desired look,” Dorram says.
 “If you are mostly gray then we would focus primarily on lowlights.
 Lowlights works to lessen the impact of the gray and visually reel back the years.”
 On the flip side, if you have more dark strands or “pepper” in your hair, then you’ll likely need more highlights than lowlights.

 Again, the pre-appointment consult is everything.
 Dorram recommends being clear with your colorist about the look you’re going for and even bringing in pictures for a visual depiction of your goal.
 “To ensure you get the result you’re looking for it’s always helpful to bring inspiration pictures to share with your colorist,” she says.
 “A picture’s worth a thousand words.”